SE-GUC/ByteMe/README.md

 ###### Please add/edit this list as you see fit.

-- Title margins and sizing needs to become consistent.
+- Client app:
-- Academic Library styling and search.
+  .Academic Library styling and search.
-- AWGs styling in mainhub.
-- Delete unused components and views from client app and adjust app.js, header navbar accordingly.
+  .Events description in modal should be scrollable (Moaz) .When creating an event restrict description be of min 10 chars (Moaz) .Live streaming of social media
+  .Live coverage of events
+- mainhub app:
+  .AWGs styling.
+  .Search for users, announcements,clubs, events (implemented in client copy paste it)
 - mainhub deployment
-- client deployment should be moved to the gucmun.me domain
+- client deployment should be moved to the gucmun.me domain -reset db and add good representable data